 Obstructions of the highway (and footways)

-Complaints should be made to the appropriate highway authority.
-If an advertising board or anything else is obstructing the footway, or if you believe that street trading is taking place without a licence, you should advise TfL if it is on a Red route, or the local borough council in any other case.
+If an advertising board or anything else is obstructing the footway, or if you believe that street trading is taking place without a licence, then a complaint should be made to the appropriate highway authority: TfL if it is on a Red route, or the local borough council in any other case.

 The London boroughs are responsible for cleaning all of London’s streets, including Red routes.
 All complaints should be made to the relevant council.